 This week, not one Object but thousands!
-Introducing our collection of peace campaign pamphlets, which will become visible to the public for the first time this summer …An incredible resource for researchers, they date from the First World War to the Iraq War and span the century and the world.
+Introducing our collection of peace campaign pamphlets, now fully available to the public …An incredible resource for researchers, they date from the First World War to the Iraq War and span the century and the world.
 Here’s a quick A-Z sampling of authors and topics, to give you a sense of what we can offer:

 Arms trade, atomic power.

 Bunkers or bonkers? (fall-out shelters and civil defence).

 Doctor Spock is worried … (about atmospheric nuclear tests)

 Fellowship of Reconciliation.

 Gandhi’s ideas on nonviolence and Indian society.

 Lawyers against the Bomb – and other concerned professionals.

 Marches – songs for.